wizards-of-lua/wizards-of-lua/docs/index.md

 ![Manison](images/manison.jpg)

-The Wizards of Lua are a [community of programmers and their friends](members.md), who want to spread the knowlede of programming to all people.
+The Wizards of Lua are a [community of programmers and their friends](members.md), who want to spread the knowledge of programming to all people.

 The Wizards of Lua are also some decent gamers who belive that interactive programming opens a wide channel to transform